xtd 0.2.0

 using xtd::decimal = typedef long double

-#include <xtd.core/include/xtd/types.h>
+#include <xtd.core/include/xtd/decimal.h>

 Represents a decimal-precision floating-point number.